jtkovacs/jtkovacs.github.io/refs/tocs/interfaces_TOC.md

 # 2. Types of interfaces

 ## 2.1.
-Reporting dashboards
+Dashboards

+Dashboards can be "operational" or "tactical" (strategic).
 Per Eckerson (2006) cited in Sharda et al. (2014, p.
-122), dashboards combine the following functionalty:
+122), they combine the following functionalty:

 - **"Monitoring:** Graphical, abstracted data to monitor key performance metrics.
 - **Analysis:** Summarized dimensional data to analyze the root cause of problems.